 Prior to joining Thunderbird, Rankine taught at Rice University, Australian National University, University of Arizona, Arizona State University, London Graduate School of Business Studies, University of Colorado, and University of Washington.

 As you can see, it’s actually possible for an educator to get paid like a professional athlete.
 As you can also see, it takes a ton of studying, a bunch of publishing, and a bit of genius to land on this kind of list.
-But getting a degree in education is at least a good place to start.
+And speaking candidly, most of these professors have achieved expert status by earning degrees in subjects other than education.
+If you plan on joining a list like this in the future, chances are that you'll need to excel in an area of your own specialization first.
+But getting a degree in education could give you the tools to share that expertise with others.
 We can’t promise that becoming a teacher will make you a millionaire, but it’s something to shoot for.

 Take your first step by checking out these education degree programs: